Case Studies:

 Driver

-The PES component of this watershed management scheme arose from the need to create compensation/incentives for landless and more marginal farmers to participate in the watershed protection activities.
+The Payment for Environmental Services (PES) component of this watershed management scheme arose from the need to create compensation/incentives for landless and more marginal farmers to participate in the watershed protection activities.
 Since not all of the villagers were benefiting from the improved water resources (which led to better agriculture production and even fish farming in the dams), benefit sharing arrangements (or PES) were set up to share the water resource more fairly (including non land owners) and provide incentives for all to take up the protection measures required.

 The Problem:

-The degradation of their agricultural lands was forcing the villagers to bring more hill slopes under agriculture, but their indiscriminate practices of free grazing, land clearance and tree-felling were also creating a vicious cycle of unending land degradation and poverty.
-Under these circumstances, it was soon realised that no amount of technical soil conservation measures and watershed development could prevent the flow of silt to Sukhna Lake, unless the villagers could first be motivated to give up free grazing and tree felling in the hills.
-(Sengupta, S et al, 2003)
+The degradation of their agricultural lands was forcing the villagers to bring more hill slopes under agriculture, but their indiscriminate practices of free-grazing, land clearance and tree felling were also creating a vicious cycle of unending land degradation and poverty.
+Under these circumstances, it was soon realised that no amount of technical soil conservation measures and watershed development could prevent the flow of silt to Sukhna Lake, unless the villagers could first be motivated to abandon free-grazing and tree felling in the hills (Sengupta, S. et al., 2003).

 Stakeholders